agronick/KGauge/README.md

 | shadowOpacity | Amount of shadow.
 Set to 0 to disable. | .2 |
 | backgroundColor | Color of background | #edebeb |
 | easingFunction | Easing function for animations.
 Can be used to bounce the guage into position. | `(t)=> t*(2-t) /* Ease out quad */` |

+Made by Kyle Agronick with code from the original JustGage project. http://justgage.com/